swissmicros/DM42PGM/README.md

 # DM42PGM - Free42 frontend implementation for DM42

-- There is DMCP interface doc in progress see [DMCP IFC doc](http://www.swissmicros.com/dm42/doc/DMCP-ifc-html/).
+- There is DMCP interface doc in progress see [DMCP IFC doc](http://www.swissmicros.com/dm42/doc/DMCP-ifc-html/) (or you can download HTML zip file from [doc directory](http://www.swissmicros.com/dm42/doc/)).

 # Architecture Overview
 ## Structure